Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 The author is grateful to his advisor, David Nadler, for helpful discussions and continuous supports.
-Additionally, the author would like to thank Paul Balmer and Sira Gratz for their insightful suggestions.
+Additionally, the author would like to thank Paul Balmer, Sira Gratz, Yuki Hirano, Hiroki Matsui and Genki Ouchi for their insightful suggestions and helpful comments.